 Frederick Douglass was an escaped slave turned prominent activist, author, and public speaker.
 He became a leader in the abolitionist movement, which sought to end slavery before and during the civil war.

 Despite his horrific living conditions, Douglass was helped by Sophia Auld, the wife of his owner, to learn the alphabet at a young age.
-From there, he taught himself how to read and write, and before his escape, was known for teaching other slaves how to read using the bible.
-Word spread about his efforts to educate other slaves and as punishment was sent to Edward Covey, a renowned slave breaker, where he was regularly beaten.
+From there, he taught himself how to read and write, and before his escape, was known for teaching other slaves how to read using the Bible.
+Word spread about his efforts to educate other slaves and, as punishment, he was sent to Edward Covey, a renowned slave breaker, where he was regularly beaten.

 After several failed attempts, Douglass finally left Covey’s farm for Maryland in 1838.
-With the help of Anna Murray, a freed slave and his future wife, he successfully boarded a train dressed as a sailor with false papers declaring him as a free Black seaman.
-He arrived in New York 24 hours later, at the safe house of abolitionist David Ruggles.
+With the help of Anna Murray, a freed slave and his future wife, he successfully boarded a train dressed as a sailor, with false papers declaring him a free Black seaman.
+He arrived in New York 24 hours later at the safe house of abolitionist David Ruggles.

-After marrying and moving to New Bedford, Massachusetts in 1838, he changed his last name to Douglass, in an act to make his name more noticeable in the are.
-The inspiration for his new name came from the poem, The Lady of the Lake by Walter Scott.
+After marrying and moving to New Bedford, Massachusetts, in 1838, he changed his last name to Douglass, in an act to make his name more noticeable in the area.
+The inspiration for his new name came from the poem The Lady of the Lake by Walter Scott.